aglasspool/aglasspool.github.io/index.md

 He is listed as living there with his then-to-be wife Mary Welling (20 years his younger) and two other families living in buildings between the pub and Kennington Manor House.

 ![IMG_20250828_133625917_HDR](https://github.com/user-attachments/assets/bf00d10a-a5d7-4ebd-b993-6ef19de28fab)
+*Photo of 41 Lower Kennington Lane - now renumbered as no. 90 Kennington Lane*

 Here is the view of the rear of the building: